Schwenger/House-Of-Tweets/ISSUES.md

 (ready)

+- [Any] After 23rd May 2017: Add note that HoT is over, at least in LV Saarland.

 ## Publicity

-- [Max] Rename group green Twitter account for public display, maybe adjust color.
+- [None] Rename group green Twitter account for public display, maybe adjust color.

 ## Trivia / Good to know: